-The attribute no\copy\source tells the recipe that the source code will not be copied from the source folder to the build folder.
+The attribute no_copy_source tells the recipe that the source code will not be copied from the source folder to the build folder.
 This is mostly an optimization for packages with large source codebases, to avoid extra copies.
 It is mandatory that the source code must not be modified at all by the configure or build scripts, as the source code will be shared among all builds.

-To be able to use it, the package recipe can access the self.source\folder attribute, which will point to the build folder when no\copy\source=False or not defined, and will point to the source folder when no\copy\source=True source\folder
+To be able to use it, the package recipe can access the self.source_folder attribute, which will point to the build folder when no_copy_source=False or not defined, and will point to the source folder when no_copy_source=True source folder

-When this attribute is set to True, the package() method will be called twice, one copying from the source folder and the other copying from the build folder.
+When this attribute is set to True, the self.copy() lines will be called twice, one copying from the source folder and the other copying from the build folder.